Undergraduate Course Descriptions

 An exploration of alternative theoretical approaches to the study of religion as well as other areas of humanistic inquiry.
 The methods considered include: sociology, anthropology, philosophy, hermeneutics, psychoanalysis, structuralism, genealogy, and deconstruction.
 (Previous title: Juniors Colloquium)

-RELI UN3202 Religion in America I. 3 points.
+RELI UN3202 Religion in America.
+3 points.

 This course offers a survey of American religions from the 1500s through the mid-1800s.
 We examine the politics of conversion in different kinds of colonialisms; the different strands of Christianity in early America and their cultural contexts; the emergence of evangelical Protestantism; the effects of religious disestablishment in the early republic; and the relationship between religion and social movements.

-RELI UN3203 Religion in America II.
-3 points.
+RELI UN3203 Religion in the Modern U.S. 3 points.

 Survey of American religion from the Civil War to the present, with an emphasis on the ways religion has shaped American history, culture, and identity.